scoby-io/wordpress-plugin/readme.txt

 Enhance your WordPress site with Scoby Analytics and navigate the complexities of web analytics with ease, all while ensuring complete respect for user privacy.

 == Changelog ==

+= v3.2.4 =

+Release date: 2025-09-01

+Version 3.2.4 includes fixes and improvements for a better user experience.

+#### Enhancements

+* Improve Readme for better user experience
+* Upgrade dependencies ot latest version

+#### Other

+* Sets the WordPress tested up to version to 6.8.2

 = v3.2.1 =